prodoudou/Project/README.md

 # Project
-Developing a comprehensive stock trading simulator using Spring Boot
+Developing a stock trading simulator powered by Spring Boot, featuring real-time market data integration, data transformation.
+The simulator seamlessly invokes a third-party API to obtain live stock market data, maps the received data to Data Transfer Objects (DTOs), and efficiently stores this data in the repository.
+Additionally, it implements the Simple Moving Average (SMA) calculation for informed trading decisions.